fnburger/MeltdownMayhem/README.md

 - Scripts --> /Assets/Scripts

 ## Git branches
-**Never push to the master branch.** Always create your own branch first when creating a new feature.
+**Never push to the master branch.** Always create your own branch first starting to develop a new feature.

 Then create a pull request to merge it with the develop branch, **but only if the feature is stable and works.**